renuo/applications-setup-guide/sparkpost.md

 Only needed when you need to send mails.

 There are two options to set up SparkPost:

-* With a domain for the project
+* With a domain for the project (preferred, if possible)
-* Without an exisiting domain ==> via renuoapp.ch subdomain
+* Without an exisiting domain ==> via %app_name%.renuoapp.ch subdomain

-**Note:**
-With the second option, you are only able to send mails from %app_name%.renuoapp.ch
+**Note:** With the second option, you are only able to send mails from %app_name%.renuoapp.ch

 *There should only be one sparkpost account per project.
 That means, that the master, develop & testing all use the same one.*